On the Frontline of Child Hunger: Federal Free and Reduced Meals Program

 All children deserve to be fed and ready to learn when they arrive to school, thus ensuring they receive a quality education.

 The Free and Reduced lunch program is an integral part of making sure all children are fed at school, and is one answer in helping to end child hunger.

 All public and nonprofit private schools (regardless of tuition) and all residential child care institutions can participate in the National School Lunch and School Breakfast Programs, provided by the USDA.
-To qualify for a reduced priced breakfast & lunch a family of 4 makes $44,863 or less, (or between 130 and 185 percent of the federal poverty line) and to qualify for a free breakfast & lunch a family of 4 makes $31,525 or less (below 130 percent of poverty line)
+To qualify for a reduced priced breakfast & lunch a family of 4 makes $45,510 or less, and to qualify for a free breakfast & lunch a family of 4 makes $31,980 or less.

 The needs are great, as 55% of students attending Buncombe County and Asheville City schools are recipients of this federal feeding program.

 In an effort to address increased food insecurity during the summer months when students no longer receive the free and reduced meals, Buncombe County Nutrition Director Lisa Payne introduced the Super Summer Meals program to Buncombe County.
 Super Summer Meals program is a federally-funded, state-administered program, which reimburses providers who serve breakfast and/or lunch to children and teens in low-income areas at no charge during the summer months.